bablokb/pi-vameter/README.md

 Optionally, you can attach a button and/or a LED to GPIOs.
 The installation defaults are GPIO23 for the button and GPIO18 for the LED.
 Using the button, you can start and stop recording data.
 During recording the LED will blink.

+Please read the tutorials on the internet on how to attach a button and a LED to a Raspberry Pi.

 Software